Skip to main content

 2. Use session-specific search with run_id to reduce search space

-3. Implement fallback logic when filtering returns empty results
+3. Implement fallback logic when search returns empty results

 4. Monitor and alert on search latency patterns